Get started with the Connected factory preconfigured solution

 Command and control

-The connected factory allows you command and control your industry devices directly from the cloud.
-You can use this feature to respond to alerts generated by the device.
+The Connected factory allows you command and control your industry devices directly from the cloud.
+You can use this feature to respond to alarms generated by the device.
 For example, you could send a command to the device from the cloud.
 You can find the available commands in the StationCommands node in the OPC UA servers browser tree.
 In this scenario, you open a pressure release valve on the assembly station of a production line in Munich.
 To use the command and control functionality, you must be in the Administrator role for the preconfigured solution deployment.

 Browse to the StationCommands node in the OPC UA server browser tree.